Protect you and your family from the seasonal flu and COVID this Winter

-If you have had another vaccine in the 7 days before your COVID-19 vaccine appointment, please let us know as we may need to reschedule your appointment.
+If you have had another vaccine in the 7 days (besides the flu vaccine) before your COVID-19 vaccine appointment, please let us know as we may need to reschedule your appointment.

 If you cannot attend your vaccination appointment, please contact us as soon as possible on 9871 3848 to arrange a new appointment.